Tayruh/sadako/reference.md

 `*`

-Choices using a `*` limited choice token (as opposed to a `+` static choice token) that have an associated label will disappear after being clicked once.
+Choices using a `*` limited choice token (as opposed to a `+` static choice token) that have an associated label will disappear after being chosen once.
+Jumping to a label associated with a `*` limited choice will also make the choice disappear.

 ```
 {loop}